-The free WordPress plugins can help you to meet many of the needs that you present during the realization of a website.
+Free WordPress plugins can help you meet many of the needs that come your way when building a website.

-At the time of writing this article in the repository of WordPress you count well 55,203 plugins, number that tends to increase day by day.
+At the time of writing this article about Free WordPress plugins in the WordPress repository there are 51,589 plugins, a number that tends to increase by the day.

-Sometimes, for special needs, you can not rely exclusively on free resources, but certainly, before investing money, and well look in the WordPress repository if there are free plugins that fit perfectly to our purpose.
+Sometimes, for special needs, you can’t rely solely on free resources, but surely, before investing money, it’s good to look in the WordPress repository if there are free plugins that fit our purpose perfectly.

-Among the free plugins you can find excellent quality products, which are used by millions of users with great satisfaction.
+Among the free plugins you can find high quality products, which are used by millions of users with enormous satisfaction.

-The purpose of this article is to give you the basics to understand how to evaluate and check a free plugin, how to determine whether and really better than a paid that performs the same function.
+The purpose of this article is to give you the basics of figuring out how to evaluate a free plugin, how to determine if it is really better than a paid one that performs the same function.

-Before we start there to make a small distinction between free plugins (free) and freemium plugins.
+Before you start there is a small distinction between free plugins (free) and freemium plugins.

 The first ones are actually as they appear: completely free.

-The seconds, are partly free, but not completely.
+The latter, are partly free, but not completely.

-In addition to the free version are offered also the premium versions with additional functions, which are paid.
+In addition to the free version, premium versions with additional features are also offered, which are paid for.

-The extraordinary success of WordPress is also due to its community of developers.
-Programmers enthusiasts who, even for non-profit, have produced these magnificent tools that allow us to realize web projects with simplicity.
+WordPress’s extraordinary success is also due to its developer community.
+Passionate programmers who, even not for profit, have produced these magnificent tools that allow us to realize web projects with simplicity.

-It must be said, however, that a marketing strategy and that of giving free something to try the product.
+It must be said, however, that a marketing strategy is to give something for free to make you try the product.

 This road is frequently used when you are sure of your work, but not only.

-All that and free attracts.
-The consequence and get in touch with a greater number of prospects (possible users who turn into customers).
+Everything that is free attracts.
+The consequence is to connect with more prospects (possible users who turn into customers).

-With free plugins, they also have the paid version, and not said that to get the best need to do to force the purchase step.
-Depends on the needs of the user.
+With free plugins, which also have the paid version, it is not said that to get the best need to do the buying step.
+It depends on the user’s needs.

-Let’s think for example at Yoast SEO.
-The free version has everything you need for most users who want to work on the SEO of their site.
-If you want to push over with the features proposed in the premium version, then you can switch to the one paid.
+Take Yoast SEO, for example.
+The free version has everything most users want to work on the SEO of their site.
+If you want to go further with the features offered in the premium version, then you can switch to the paid one.

 Yoast is an example of how to be useful to the community and at the same time create a successful business.

-We go into the detail by browsing through the list of pros and cons of free plugins.
+Let’s go into detail by reviewing the list of the pros and cons of free plugins.

-- There are so many to solve most needs.
+- There are so many to solve most of the needs.

-- Quick to test (and useful to have a test site where to do tests).
+- Fast to test (it’s helpful to have a test site at your fingertips to test).

 - They are generally easy to set up.

-- Anyone can write a plugin and insert it in the repository of WordPress, with the consequence of having some code “amateur” installed on the server.
+- Anyone can write a plugin and put it in the WordPress repository, resulting in “amateur” code installed on the server.

-- We have less guarantees than a product developed by World Software House.
+- We have fewer guarantees than a product developed by global software houses.

-- The support, in most cases, can not be compared with what you receive with a paid product.
+- Support, in most cases, cannot be compared with what you receive with a paid product.

-- The regularity of the updates could happen without regularity or even not be there, causing security problems of a site in WordPress.
+- Regular updates may occur without regularity or even not, causing security issues of a site in WordPress.

-- In most cases they are less cared for, both from the aesthetic and functional point of view.
+- In most cases they are less cared for, both from an aesthetic and functional point of view.

-Is for the reasons just mentioned that, before installing a free plugin, you have to follow the steps that we are now going to explain.
+- It is for the reasons just mentioned that, before installing a free plugin, we need to follow some steps that we are now going to explain.

 How to determine the quality of free plugins

-There are no special secrets to understand whether a plugin is valid or not, but the simple data to analyze.
+There are no particular secrets to understand if a plugin is valid or not, but simple data to analyze.

-We go to the official repository of WordPress and click on the first plugin: Akismet that, most likely, you’ve already heard because is included by default when installing WordPress.
+Let’s go to the official WordPress repository and click on the first plugin: Akismet which, most likely, you’ve already heard of because it’s installed by default when you install WordPress.

-We could choose others too, but this example is perfect to see the 10 features you need to pay attention to.
+We could choose more, but this example is perfect to see the 10 features you need to pay attention to.

-We talked about this a little while ago.
-WordPress is a software that is constantly updated, especially to solve problems related to security.
+We talked about it just now.
+WordPress is a software that is constantly updated, especially to solve security-related issues.

-If you see that the plugin is not updated for a long time, you must activate a small alarm bell.
+If you see that the plugin has not been updated for some time, you should activate a small alarm bell.

-It is also true that if the code is well written and no functionalities are added (or no bugs are found for security), there is no need to update it continuously.
+It’s also true that if your code is written well and no features are added (or no security bugs are found), there’s no need to update it continuously.

 To check if the project is monitored, then, the next point is crucial.

-Usually this entry follows the first step: at each new release of the CMS, should follow the test of compatibility.
+Usually this entry follows the first: with each new release of the CMS, it should follow the compatibility test.

-Always check the version of WordPress that you have installed before making an operational plugin.
+Always check the version of WordPress you installed before making a plugin operational.

 3. Number of active installations

-It is true that more recent plugins can exist (perhaps better) than older ones, but this type of data provides the social proof that a product is valid.
+It is true that there may be newer plugins (perhaps better) than older ones, but this type of data provides social proof that a product is valid.

-If millions of users use a plugin, it means they find the utility in having it installed on their site.
+If millions of users use a plugin, it means that they find it useful in having it installed on their site.

-What do users think and a very important aspect, for any product or service, and not just for plugins.
+What users think is a very important aspect, for any product or service, and not just for plugins.

-In addition to the judgment in stars there is a handy bar diagram that shows how the ratings are divided.
+In addition to the star rating, there is a handy bar diagram that shows how the ratings were divided.

-Logically you have to check the number of evaluations and not just the average vote.
-Ten 5-star ratings are not worth as a score of 4.8 with 600 ratings.
+Logically you have to evaluate the number of ratings and not just the average rating.
+Ten 5-star votes are not worth as much as a score of 4.8 with 600 ratings.

-It is also useful to evaluate the proportion between the number of installations and the number of evaluations.
+It is also useful to assess the proportion between the number of installations and the number of assessments.

-Not to be confused with the previous point, which is the ratings.
-In This case you mean just what people write about the plugin.
+Not to be confused with the previous point, which is ratings.
+In this case we mean just what people write about the plugin.

 Testimonials are one of the best clues to assess the goodness of a product.

-Click on See all or go to the Review tab in the Plugin menu and browse through the reviews.
+Click See All or go to the Review tab in the plugin menu and browse through the reviews.

-Look at the frequency with which they are inserted and perhaps paused on the negative ones to understand the reason for dissatisfaction.
+Look at how often they are inserted and perhaps pause on the negative ones to understand the reason for dissatisfaction.

-At the bottom of the page you can go to through all the profiles of the developers.
+At the bottom of the page you can go to sift through all the developer profiles.

-Observe how much they are known, how many programmers they collaborate with.
+See how well they are known, how many programmers they collaborate with.
 Try to get an idea of their level of experience, how active they are and how many plugins they have made: find two tabs on purpose.

-Not all plugins need this feature, I think it’s obvious.
+Not all plugins need this feature, it seems obvious to me.

-In case however intervene in some way on the frontend of your pages, a test is essential.
+However, if they intervene in any way on the frontend of your pages, a test is indispensable.

-Usually you can trust the words of programmers and reviews, but since every website is different for configuration and well check in first person on your project.
+You can usually trust the words of programmers and reviews, but since each website is different in configuration it is good to check your project firsthand.

-Be clear, there are free WordPress plugins for which you will never need support, but and a thing always appreciated.
-In the case of similar plugins, but without support service, and always preferable to choose the first.
+Let’s be clear, there are free WordPress plugins that you’ll never need support for, but it’s always appreciated.
+In the case of similar plugins, but without support, it is always preferable to choose the first ones.

-In the dedicated forum you can get an idea of the types of problems that users find and how much (and how) it takes the developer to solve them.
+In the dedicated forum you can get an idea of the types of problems that users find and how (and how), it takes the developer to solve them.

-There is no Documentation tab, but you can find other items to check before downloading.
+There is no documentation tab, but you can find other items to evaluate before downloading.

-I’m talking about any installation instructions, preview screens, videos explaining the operation, the Development tab, the advanced statistics display, and so on.
+I’m talking about any installation instructions, preview screens, videos that explain how it works, the development tab, the advanced display of statistics, and so on.

-Sometimes you will find more exhaustive information directly on the developer’s website or in the possible repository of Github.
+Sometimes you can find more comprehensive information directly on the developer’s site or in the Github repository, if any.

-Doing a short search in Google, with the keywords inherent to your needs, does not hurt.
+A short Google search, with the keywords inherent in your needs, does not hurt.

-On the repository of WordPress you find virtually all the information you need, but a check in the search engines can be useful to find alternatives.
+On the WordPress repository you’ll find virtually all the information you need, but a check in search engines can be helpful in finding alternatives.